pkramme/btsoot/README.md

 - Going to make program a service with front and backend for usability reasons
 - Going to add better outputs during scans, such as percent of files completed
 - Going to distribute it with usable format (format currently unclear, snaps are insecure, debs hard to make, etc)
+- Requires the compare lib, which may have a higher overhead than directly included functions